 The Barnacle goose was another common sighting on the land’s edge.
 The medium sized goose has a white face and black head, neck and chest.
 These birds also breed in the Arctic islands of the North Atlantic.
 There are three populations that breed and winter in different areas.
 Those that breed in Svalbard winter near the England/Scotland border and in the Netherlands.

 The seal swam in between and around our kayaks as it popped its head up occasionally to check us out.
 David was leading the pack, and the seal seemed to like to hang around him.
-It proved to be elusive anytime I raised the camera, and I couldn’t swing around quickly in my kayak or I may have tipped over.
-Fortunately, Carsten got this video while we were all looking around for it: https://youtu.be/w6j3X91lG1Y
+It proved to be elusive anytime I raised the camera, and I couldn’t swing around quickly in my kayak, or I may have tipped over.
+Fortunately, Carsten got this video while we were all looking around for it.

 The procession ended there as the person in front of me got stuck.
 At this point there was hardly a place to go as we were squeezed by the ice.
 My burning desire to see a ringed seal drove me to paddle forward and backward and to even pull myself along the ice pieces to get around my fellow stuck kayaker.
-I suppose I should have followed my initial thought (we’re going through that?) and the logic of the rest of the group who waited on the sidelines as Sharon and the rest of the group returned before I could reach them given the ringed seals were too far away!
+I suppose I should have followed my initial thought (we’re going through that?) and the logic of the rest of the group who waited on the sidelines as Sharon and the few followers returned before I could reach them given the ringed seals were too far away!

 UGH…all the space I had just created vanished as the ice came surging toward me!
 When I finally reached the ice’s edge, a fellow kayaker snapped my photo.
 Relieved and exasperated at the same time, I exclaimed, “I don’t think I’m smiling!”
 While those who stood by may have been smiling more than me, in their relaxed state, they were fighting frozen hands and feet.
 While they took a quick warm-up paddle, the brash ice paddlers took a cool down paddle back to the zodiac before loading the Sea Adventurer.
 Paddle 101 Class was complete, though I’m not sure we passed!

 For our second outing, the ship moved to 14th July Glacier (Fjortende Julibukta), Krossfjorden.
 The 16km long glacier is named for the French National Day.
 Here, we took a zodiac cruise along the rising, rock cliff coastline to view birds and hopefully spot some reindeer and/or fox.
 As we approached the nesting colonies of Brünnich’s guillemots, the common eider lifted off the shore.
 The common eider, which also breeds in the Arctic builds a nest by the sea out of eiderdown plucked from the female’s breast.